carbon-language/carbon-lang/llvm/docs/CommandLine.rst

 .. _cl::values:

 * The **cl::values** attribute specifies the string-to-value mapping to be used by the generic parser.
-It takes a **clEnumValEnd terminated** list of (option, value, description) triplets that specify the option name, the value mapped to, and the description shown in the ``-help`` for the tool.
+It takes a list of (option, value, description) triplets that specify the option name, the value mapped to, and the description shown in the ``-help`` for the tool.
 Because the generic parser is used most frequently with enum values, two macros are often useful:

   #.
 The **clEnumVal** macro is used as a nice simple way to specify a triplet
      for an enum.
 This macro automatically makes the option name be the same as